theClarkSell/HTML5-Compiler/5-JavaScript/Labs/XHR/end/readme.md

 **Events**

-Like step 1 we need to registerd our functions with the correct events.
-This time our *onload* event we will want to parse the *responseText* as JSON since that is what we asked for.
+Like step 1 we need to registered our functions with the correct events.
+This time our `onload` event we will want to parse the `responseText` as JSON since that is what we asked for.

 		function onloaded(e){

 			if (this.status == 200) {
 				var results = JSON.parse(this.responseText);
 				$('#results').text(results.d.Title);